Work on yourself more than you do on your job.

 - Give people the benefit of the doubt.
 If you make this a practice, you’ll be happier.
 You won’t question people as much, and you’ll find that you’re less judgmental.

 - Have family meetings.
-Discuss how things are going, including your personal goals, financial goals (here’s how you can set up budget meetings), and anything else.
+Discuss how things are going, including your personal goals, financial goals, and anything else.
 It’s good to have a time to check-in with each other.

 - Call one friend or family member once a day.
 It’s important to stay connected to the people most important to you.
 Instead of feeling overwhelmed by the need to stay in touch, simply call one person you care about every day.
 This way, over time, you’ll stay in touch with everyone.